resbaz/nectar-cloud-lessons/Resources/CreatingTheImageForTheWorkshop.md

 brought the instance up.
 This can be done via the Drupal web interface.

-### Ensure that the X11 forwarding is set up correctly for Windows Putty users
+### Ensure that the X11 forwarding is set up correctly for Windows PuTTY users

 Make sure that the file `/etc/ssh/sshd_config` has the following lines in it: